CocoaPods/CocoaPods.app/README.markdown

 $ open app/CocoaPods.xcworkspace
 ```

+> Having an issue with running `rake app:rerequisities --quiet`?
+You might need to fork the CocoaPods/Specs repository locally to your computer.
+To do this simply run the following command:
+>
+> ```sh
+> $ git clone git@github.com:CocoaPods/Specs.git ~/.cocoapods/repos/master --depth=1
+> ```

 This will set up your environment with a compiled versions of: ruby, git, cocoapods (the gem), hg, openssl, etc into both `destroot` and `workbench`.

 ### Rake Tasks